The fog thickened and we gradually lost sight of land. The wind picked up slightly

 canoe onto the shore, unpacked our sleeping bags, and collapsed onto the warm

+sand.
 Early the next morning the sunlight crept lazily over the marine horizon and nudged

 us awake.
 Even our exhaustion wasnt enough to keep us comfortable on the